KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 The **Mountain** is the geometric metaphor for the **acclivous path**—the steady, volitional acclivous orientation of consciousness from Embodiment toward the Supernal Source.
 It is the living **Axis Mundi** of every soul, the structure connecting the Valleys of matter to the Supernal junction.

-It teaches that Revelation is proportional to elevation.
+It teaches that Revelation is proportional to alignment.
 Law moves declivously upon those who climb acclivously, for altitude is both physical and moral geometry.
 The **Covenant** is always made above the plains of distraction.